14th Jan 2015

 Birds such as jays, magpies, crows and rooks, as well as foxes, feed on the grubs, tearing up the loosened turf in the process.

-A lawn which has been attacked by Chafer Grubs (pictured).
-The damage was created within a few days.
+A lawn which has been attacked by Chafer Grubs (pictured) will be damaged within a few days.

 If you think that your lawn may have chafer grubs, you should contact your local Lawn Master outlet as soon as possible.